 Trim the Bolt Heads

-The instructions didn’t say to do this, but you don’t have an option: since a barn door slides it requires clearance.
-And the bolts supplied where long enough to accommodate a thicker door.
+The instructions didn’t say to do this, but you don’t have an option: since a barn door slides, it requires clearance.
+And the bolts supplied were long enough to accommodate a thicker door.

-But, for my 1-3/4 thick door I needed to cut the excess bolt length off.
+But, for my 1-3/4 thick door, I needed to cut the excess bolt length off.
 And, like most projects, there are a few solutions.
-Using one of the handiest tools I didn’t know I needed until I bought it, my oscillating tool made quick work of the bolts.
+Using one of the handiest tools I didn’t know I needed until I bought it, my oscillating tool quickly worked the bolts.

 Installing the Barn Door Rail